 - Which assisted living community is the best fit?

-- Will my loved one be well cared for?
+- Will my surviving spouse be well cared for?

 - What will their quality of life be like?